siveso/bozorcha/replit.md

 ## Recent Changes

+**August 16, 2025:**
+- ✅ Successfully completed migration from Replit Agent to Replit environment
+- ✅ All required packages verified and functional
+- ✅ GEMINI_API_KEY configured for AI content generation
+- ✅ Full-stack application running stable on port 5000
+- ✅ All API endpoints tested and responding correctly
+- ✅ Frontend-backend integration verified through user testing
+- ✅ Migration checklist completed and all items marked as done
+- ✅ Project ready for continued development and deployment

 **August 14, 2025:**
 - ✅ Successfully completed migration from Replit Agent to Replit environment
 - ✅ Fixed all TypeScript and LSP diagnostic errors across the codebase